“It’s not you, it’s your hormones!”

 Essential oils are “volatile”, which means they can convert from liquid to vapor at room temperature.
 We get the healing effects of essential oils when we smell tiny vaporized molecules.
-These molecules are light like air, so they can enter our nose and our body receptors absorb them easily.
+These molecules are light as air so that they can enter our nose and our body receptors absorb them easily.

-The smell of an essential oil relaxes the brain, which has a positive impact on our emotional and mental health.
-Our blood, skin and gut also absorbs essential oils.
+The smell of an essential oil relaxes the brain, which positively impacts our emotional and mental health.
+Our blood, skin and gut also absorb essential oils.

 Experts say essential oils are 80 times more potent than any other natural supplement.
 This means that they can give us quick relief for our discomforts!Make essential oils “essential” in your menopause kit!Click To Tweet

-Essential oils are not a universal cure, but many of them have phytoestrogens or plant-based estrogens.
+Essential oils are not a universal cure, but many have phytoestrogens or plant-based estrogens.
 A lot of essential oils also have adaptogens that relieve stress and stimulate or regulate hormones.